Crouse College of Fine Arts Special Collections Research Center

 Exterior Renovation: 2001-2003

 The interior featured a carved wooden staircase leading to a 700-seat auditorium, originally intended as a chapel, with a medieval church motif.
 An organ costing $15,000 was donated by John Crouse.
 Originally built in 1889 by Frank Roosevelt, the organ was rebuilt by Estey Organ Co. of Vermont in 1924 and again in 1950 by Walter Holtkamp.
 The building's original stained glass windows were created by Henry Keck, a Syracuse craftsman trained by Louis Comfort Tiffany.
-In 1970 additional stained glass pieces were installed in celebration of SU's centennial.
+In 1970, additional stained glass pieces were installed in celebration of the University's centennial.
 The bell tower housed the first tower chimes installed in Syracuse.
 Ten bells costing $5,000 and manufactured by Clinton Meneely Bell Co., Troy, NY, were donated by John Crouse.

 Crouse College was placed on the National Register of Historic Places in 1974.